-We will take reasonable efforts to prevent unauthorized release of your personal information.
+We will take reasonable efforts to prevent the unauthorized release of your personal information.
 We store and process your data on our computers and servers in the United States and elsewhere in the world, subject to physical, electronic, and procedural safeguards in compliance with applicable governmental regulations.
 We use computer safeguards such as firewalls and data encryption where appropriate.

-While we take measures to guard your personal information, we cannot guarantee that your data will not be disclosed or accessed accidently or through the unauthorized actions of others.
+While we take measures to guard your personal information, we cannot guarantee that your data will not be disclosed or accessed accidentally or through the unauthorized actions of others.
 To protect your confidential information, we urge you to keep your passwords confidential.
 You are responsible for all uses of our application and services by any person using your account password.
 Please inform us immediately if you believe your account has been compromised.
 Please note that we will never ask you to disclose your password via an unsolicited phone call, SMS text message, or email.

 5. California Privacy Rights